Aloha Airlines Flight 243: Accident

 The only fatality was 58-year-old chief flight attendant Clarabelle "C.B."
-Lansing, a veteran of 37 years, who was swept out of the airplane while standing near the fifth-row seats; her body has never been found.
+Lansing, a veteran of 37 years, who was swept out of the airplane while standing near the fifth-row seats; her body was never found.
 Eight other people, including one flight attendant, suffered serious injuries; 57 passengers suffered minor injuries.
-All of the passengers had been seated and were wearing their seat belts during the depressurization.
+All passengers had been seated and were wearing their seat belts during the depressurization.

 First Officer Tompkins was the pilot flying at the time of the accident; Captain Schornstheimer took over controls and performed an immediate emergency descent.
 The crew declared an emergency and diverted to Kahului Airport for an emergency landing.
-During the approach to the airport, the left engine failed, and the flight crew was unsure if the nose gear was lowered correctly.
-Nevertheless, they were able to land normally on Runway 2, thirteen minutes after the accident.
+During the approach to the airport, the left engine failed, and the flight crew was unsure if the nose gear were lowered correctly.
+Nevertheless, they landed normally on Runway 2, thirteen minutes after the accident.
 Upon landing, the aircraft's emergency evacuation slides were deployed and passengers quickly evacuated from the aircraft.
 Sixty-five people were reported injured, eight of them seriously.
-At the time, Maui had no plan in place for an emergency of this type.
+At the time, Maui had no plan in place for such an emergency.
 The injured were taken to the hospital in tour vans belonging to Akamai Tours, driven by office personnel and mechanics, as the island only had two ambulances.
 Air traffic control radioed Akamai and requested as many of their 15-passenger vans as they could spare to go to the airport (which was 3 mi from their base) to transport the injured.
 Two of the Akamai drivers were former paramedics and established a triage on the runway.